List of tallest buildings in Milan: 2020s–present

 The Porta Nuova district has continued to grow with additions such as Gioia 22 in 2020 and Unipol Tower in 2023.
-Constructoin is underway on a fourth major tower in the CityLife district.
+Construction is underway on a fourth major tower in the CityLife district.
 Known as CityWave (also known as "Il Portico", or "The Porch" in English), the uniquely shaped building, wider than it is tall, resembles a giant, curved canopy with a "giant" sweeping rooftop.
 It is described as being "neither high-rise or low-rise", but a hybrid between the two by architects Bjarke Ingles Group.

 Residential high-rise development is also becoming more common across Milan, mainly in the Cascina Merlata district, where the Expo Village for Milan's Expo 2015 was built.
 After the expo, further towers have been added to the growing cluster, such as the 25-storey Città Contemporanea 2.0 in 2020.
 Notable completions elsewhere include TorreMilano (2022) and Torre Aurora near CityLife.

 A major regeneration scheme is expected to occur on the former Scalo Farini railyard, northwest of Porta Nuova.
 Redevelopment of the 360,000 square metre (3.9 sq mi) site could potentially add a significant number of high-rises to Milan's skyline.